Stony Plain Real Estate vs. The GTA: A 2026 Affordability Breakdown

 You do not have to accept that as your retirement reality.

 When out-of-province buyers look to “right-size” their lives, a massive wave of capital is flowing directly into Stony Plain, Alberta.
-Located just 17 kilometres west of Edmonton, this historic town of 30,000 residents offers the ultimate combination: the peaceful, slow-paced charm of a prairie town, backed by elite, modern healthcare infrastructure.
+Located just 17 kilometres west of Edmonton, modern healthcare infrastructure.
+Browse all Stony Plain real estate listings to see how your GTA equity can secure a detached family home for a fraction of the coastal cost.

 1. The Raw Housing Baseline: What Your Dollar Actually Buys